simap/pixelblaze/README.expressions.md

 * SEQ_OFF: 0
 * SEQ_SHUFFLE_ALL: 1
 * SEQ_PLAYLIST: 2
-* SEQ_SYNCHRONIZED: 3 //follower
+* SEQ_SYNCHRONIZED: 3 (Sync Group follower)

-#### playlistSetPosition()
+#### playlistGetPosition()
-Returns the current index of the playlist (starts at 0)
+Returns the current index of the playlist (starts at 0).
 #### playlistSetPosition(position)
-Wwitch to this item unless it’s already the playlist’s current position.
+Switch to this item unless it’s already the playlist’s current position.
 When combined with `playlistGetPosition()`, this can be used to switch to the previous pattern.
 #### playlistGetLength()
-Returns the number of items in the playlist
+Returns the number of items in the playlist.